-This is an article based on our own experience that led to our Liechtenstein bank account closing.
+This article is based on our own experience that led us to close our bank account in Liechtenstein.

 - Some banks don’t necessarily want to be publicized in a particular way.
 Not only that, but it can be a bit unfair to those banks with whom we’re actually working with.